Focus

 Contenu

 Fred McKinney is Cofounder of BJM Solutions, LLC, an economic consulting firm specializing in supplier diversity and minority business development.
 He earned his PhD in economics from Yale University.
-McKinney was an assistant professor at Brandeis University’ Heller School and later became a full-time assistant professor at University of Connecticut.
+McKinney was an assistant professor at Brandeis University’s Heller School and later became a full-time assistant professor at University of Connecticut.
 McKinney served as Carlton Highsmith Chair for Innovation and Entrepreneurship at Quinnipiac University and Managing Director for MBE Executive Education at Tuck School of Business within Dartmouth College.
-McKinney worked at the White House Council of Economic Advisers in the Carter Administration.
+McKinney worked at the White House Council of Economic Advisers in the Carter administration.
 He is CEO of GNEMSDC and publishes a recurring column with Hearst Newspapers.

 Informations bibliographiques